jhmuller/jhmuller.github.io/README.md

 # Welcome to John Muller's Github.io page

-For now I am using this to point to a few  of my github repos that have some ML/Data Science projects that hopefully show a variety of skills.
+I am using this site to list pointers to a few  of my github repos that have some ML/Data Science projects that hopefully show a variety of skills.

 I hope to keep adding to these with things like: more deep learning, NLP, and much more.

-For now I will list 3 recent projects.

 ## Recent Data Science projects